tomography/tomopy-cli/docs/source/guides/tutorial_1.rst

 Perform a Single Slice Reconstruction
 =====================================

-Now that we have some projection data to work with, we will perform a simple single-slice reconstruction:
+Now that we have some projection data work with, we will perform a simple single-slice reconstruction:

 .. code-block::